Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 What To Look For When Buying Kona Coffee

 Most reputable purveyors will disclose the blend and be forthcoming with the amount of Kona coffee versus other beans present in the Kona blend.
-And many of these companies blend the Kona coffee beans with some of the best Hawaiian coffee beans to ensure optimal flavor at a more reasonable price.
+Many of these companies blend the Kona coffee beans with some of the best Hawaiian coffee beans to ensure optimal flavor at a more reasonable price.

-So if you want to save a few bucks, choose a Kona blend from any of our best Hawaiian coffee brands below, and you won’t be disappointed.
+So, if you want to save a few bucks, choose a Kona blend from any of our best Hawaiian coffee brands below, and you won’t be disappointed.

 Unfortunately, others are less honest and seek to scam you out of your hard-earned dollars.
-They may advertise their coffee as Kona coffee yet have little to no Kona coffee beans in the blend.
+They may advertise their coffee as Kona coffee, yet have little to no Kona coffee beans in the blend.

 The best Kona coffee is 100% pure Kona coffee beans, period.
 That’s not to say that you can’t enjoy a blend of Kona with other coffee beans.
 But if you’re seeking the real deal and want to know what the hype is about, opt for 100% pure Kona coffee beans.